 Changing old ways of working has actually been one of the biggest challenges when planning ATS deployments.
 Even though old phrase "Processes should not need to change because of systems, but systems should change to support processes" often is true, should one inspect their processes critically every now and then.
 Today's ATS user flows are particularly designed to streamline and bring efficiency to recruitment.

 One size does not fit all applies here as well, and ATS's do not always fulfil everything that is described in the HR process charts.
 Without going into more detail in tailoring recruitment systems, I claim that any modern ATS is a better option than Excel.

 Enhancing candidate processing and comparison capabilities is undeniably one of the core benefits brought by ATS.
 Data centralization, where access is restricted and maintained by recruiting company brings safety to candidate information storing, managing and removing procedures.
 Reporting becomes more effortless, and automated at its best.
 And all this relates only to applicant processing.
 Creating and publishing job ads can be as easy as in the most intuitive blog platforms.
 Communication, both to candidates and between recruiters becomes more effective.
 Candidates, in their part, are more assured that their application is noted, at latest when they receive an automatic thank you email to their inbox.
 All the functionalities mentioned above should be basic features in every ATS.

-We will publish a lightweight and easy-to-use ATS in January, where videos are in core from the beginning (recruitment video & videoCV) to the end (video interviews & video messages).
-This new product will be a modern and cost-efficient alternative for email & Excel combination.
-If you wish to hear more, please leave your contact information below, and we'll keep you in the loop as the launch date gets closer.
+We offer a lightweight and easy-to-use ATS, where videos are at the core from the beginning (employer branding video & videoCV) to the end (video interviews & video messages).
+It's a modern and cost-efficient alternative for email & Excel combination.
+If you wish to hear more, please contact us and we're only a click away.